A Game Theoretic Framework for Model Based Reinforcement Learning: Background and Notations

-where the expectation is over all the randomness due to the MDP~$(\world)$ and policy~$(\policy)$.
-Model-free methods solve this optimization using collected samples by either directly estimating the gradient (direct policy search) or through learning of value functions (e.g. Q-learning, actor-critic).
-Model-based methods, in contrast, construct an explicit model of the world to aid policy optimization.
+Model-free methods solve this optimization by directly estimating a gradient using collected samples or through value functions.
+Model-based methods, in contrast, construct an explicit world model to aid policy optimization.